Braspag/braspag.github.io/_i18n/en/_posts/2018-07-23-braspag-verify-card.md

 ---
 layout: manual
-title: Manual de integração Verify Card
+title: Integration Manual Verify Card
 description: Integração técnica Gateway Braspag
 search: true
+categories: manual
 translated: true
-categories: manual
 tags:
   - Pagador
 language_tabs:
   json: JSON
   shell: cURL
-  html: HTML
 ---

-# Consultando dados de um cartão via Zero Auth e Consulta BIN
+# Querying data from a card via Zero Auth and BIN Query Service

-Para consultar dados de um cartão, é necessário fazer um POST no serviço VerifyCard.
-O VerifyCard é composto por dois serviços: Zero Auth e Consulta BIN.
-O Zero Auth é um serviço que indentifica se um cartão é válido ou não, através de uma operação semelhante a uma autorização, porém com valor de R$ 0,00.
-A Consulta BIN é um serviço disponível para clientes Cielo 3.0 que retorna as características do BIN tais como bandeira e tipo do cartão, a partir do BIN (6 primeiros dígitos do cartão).
-Os dois serviços podem ser consumidos simultaneamente através do VerifyCard, conforme o exemplo baixo.
-Também é possível que o processo de autorização seja condicionado automaticamente a um retorno de sucesso do ZeroAuth.
-Para habilitar este fluxo, por favor, entre em contato com nosso time de suporte.
+To query card data, a POST request is required on the VerifyCard service.
+The VerifyCard consists of two services: Zero Auth and BIN Query Service.
+Zero Auth is a service that identifies if a card is valid or not, through an operation similar to an authorization, but sending zero as transaction amount.
+The BIN Query Service is a service available for merchats that use Cielo 3.0 and it returns card BIN information such as brand and card type.
+Both services can be consumed simultaneously through the VerifyCard, as shown in the example below.
+It is also possible that the authorization process is automatically conditioned to a successful return of ZeroAuth.
+To enable this feature, please contact our support team.

-## Requisição
+## Request

 <aside class="request"><span class="method get">POST</span> <span class="endpoint">/v2/verifycard</span></aside>